tomi20v/toms_client/README.md

 ## Testing

-I only implemented some unit tests.
+I only implemented unit tests.

 `npm run test-single-run`
 to run the tests once